JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Method

 This yields a total of $2092$ objects of which $559$ are immediately removed as they are clearly contaminated by nearby stars, CO bandheads or their candidate doublet is clearly noise at the edge of the WFSS image.
-This leaves $1533$ candidates that were inspected visually.
-The visual inspection is carried out by a team of $10$ inspectors such that each object is inspected at least $3$ times and up to $5$ times.
-The candidates are distributed such that the sample inspected by each person is different and covers randomly the entire COSMOS-3D footprint in order to minimise spatially-varying selection effects.
+This leaves $1533$ candidates that were inspected visually with \texttt{specvizitor} \footnote{\url{https://ivkram.github.io/specvizitor/}}.
+The visual inspection was carried out by a team of $10$ inspectors such that each object is inspected at least $3$ times and up to $5$ times.
+The candidates were distributed such that the sample inspected by each person is different and covers randomly the entire COSMOS-3D footprint in order to minimise spatially varying selection effects.
 Additionally, each inspector was instructed to start the visual inspection in a different part of the field in order to homogenise differential selection effects between the first and last object inspected.
-As in \citet{Meyer2024}, the objects are graded with five quality flags: $q=-1$ if the candidate line(s) is due to contamination by another object or continuum subtraction residuals, $q=0$ if no convincing line is observed, $q=1$ if only one convincing line, but no doublet, is observed, $q=2$ if a doublet at the right separation is observed, signally a likely \oiii\ emitter, $q=3$ for a "definitive" \oiii\ emitter signalled either by a very high SNR detection of the doublet, a doublet and a H$\beta$ line detection, or a peculiar morphology common to the direct F444W imaging and the reconstructed \oiii\ line map making the identification certain.
-Finally, the catalogue is screened for duplicates by comparing the x-y pixel position of the line emission in the grism data and the sky position of each detection.
+As in \citet{Meyer2024}, the objects are graded with five quality flags: $q=-1$ if the candidate line(s) is due to contamination by another object or continuum subtraction residuals, $q=0$ if no convincing line is observed, $q=1$ if only one convincing line, but no doublet, is observed, $q=2$ if a doublet at the right separation is observed, signalling a likely \oiii\ emitter, $q=3$ for a `definitive' \oiii\ emitter signalled either by a very high S/N detection of the doublet, a doublet and a H$\beta$ line detection, or a peculiar morphology common to the direct F444W imaging and the reconstructed \oiii\ line map making the identification certain.
+The catalogue is then screened for duplicates by comparing the x-y pixel position of the line emission in the grism data and the sky position of each detection.
+We also manually improve the median filtering by applying a custom mask to the \oiiihb\ lines, improving over the grizli pipeline default optimising for single line emission.
+Finally, we re-measured the \oiiihb\ lines fluxes and redshift by fitting three Gaussians with tied wavelengths and width (but leaving the three amplitudes free) using \emph{emcee} \citep{Foreman-Mackey2013}.